 There’s a 90% chance that Jarabacoa isn’t the first place you think when you think of Dominican Republic.
-And that’s fine, most people’s idea of DR are the sandy beaches and all-inclusive resorts, in well-loved areas as Playa Dorada or the beautiful beaches of Punta Cana.
+And that’s fine, most people’s idea of the country are DR’s many sandy beaches and all-inclusive resorts, in well-loved areas as Playa Dorada or the beautiful beaches of Punta Cana.
 In fact, the last few times we’ve gone to Dominican Republic, we’re barely ventured off the resorts, but now that we explore the center of this wonderful island, we’ll also be craving to explore further.

 Situated right in the central region of Dominican Republic sits Jarabacoa- full of majestic mountains, magical sunsets, epic waterfalls, and more lush greenery than you would expect in a country that is known for its beaches and sand.
 As you can imagine, this is an adventure lovers’ dream.

 WHERE TO STAY IN JARABACOA

 It’s hard to describe how awesome this hotel is.
 Anchored by a river and covered by lush greenery, Gran Hotel Jimenoa is a treat.
 The beds are comfortable, the food is great, and the main hangout area has egg swing chairs- what else can you really want.

 We’ll be the first to tell you that whitewater rafting isn’t normally something we thought of on our last few trips to Dominican Republic or down south.
 However, it certainly is something that can’t recommend enough, too.

 We recommend making a day of the experience by heading to Rancho Baiguate.
 You can grab breakfast and lunch at the Ranch, too which saves you time.
 Oh, and don’t worry if you’re like us and forgot to bring water shoes- you can pick some up at the gift shop there.